-The Editorial and Creative team for The Public Interest Network seeks a Creative Associate.
-We are looking for a smart, committed and detail-oriented candidate to join our team to tell and amplify the stories of our environmental campaigns through social media, blogs, email alerts, newsletters, annual reports and other print and digital content.
+The Editorial and Creative team for The Public Interest Network seeks a creative associate.
+We are looking for a smart, committed and detail-oriented candidate to join our team to tell and amplify the stories of our environmental and public interest campaigns through social media, blogs, email alerts, newsletters, annual reports and other print and digital content.

 The Public Interest Network includes more than a dozen nonprofit advocacy groups, all working for a greener, healthier country.
 Through PIRG, Environment America, Green Corps and other groups, we’re running campaigns to: